zk-ruby/zookeeper/README.markdown

 Twitter's open source office was kind enough to transfer this repository to facilitate development and administration of this repository.
 The `zookeeper` gem's last three releases were recorded in branches `v0.4.2`, `v0.4.3` and `v0.4.4`.
 Releases of the `slyphon-zookeeper` gem were cut off of the fork, and unfortunately (due to an oversight on my part) were tagged with unrelated versions.
 Those were tagged with names `release/0.9.2`.

-The plan is to keep the `slyphon-zookeeper` tags, and to tag the `zookeeper` releases `twitter/release/0.4.2`.
+The plan is to keep the `slyphon-zookeeper` tags, and to tag the `zookeeper` releases `twitter/release/0.4.x`.

 Further work will be carried out on this repository.
-The `0.9.2` release of the zookeeper gem will bring the two divergent (conceptual) branches of development together.
+The `0.9.3` release of the zookeeper gem will be released under the 'zookeeper' name, and will bring the two divergent (conceptual) branches of development together.